mrgnlabs/mrgn-ts/apps/alpha-liquidator/README.md

 The liquidator operates with SOL and token accounts in the provided wallet.
 This means it will convert non-USDC tokens (including excess SOL) to USDC and deposit the USDC into Marginfi to be used for liquidations.

+## Getting Started
+1. Create a .env file in your running directory.
+Sample included (env-example) rename to .env in your running directory.
+2. Run the config to setup a wallet.  `ts-node src/config.ts`
+3. Take the LIQUIDATOR_PK generated from the config and insert it into your .env file.
+4. Run `./scripts/start.sh`

 ## How to run

 1. `./scripts/start.sh`